 RLD Patents.
 In an NDA, a sponsor must identify patents that claim the drug substance or drug product or a method of using the drug.
 When the drug is approved, those patents are among the information about the product that is listed in the FDA publication Approved Drug Products with Therapeutic Equivalence Evaluations which is referred to as the Orange Book.
 Following a drug's approval, a sponsor wishing to submit an Abbreviated New Drug Application ("ANDA" or "generic") NDA or 505(b)(2) application seeking to rely on the originally approved product as the reference-listed drug ("RLD") for its ANDA or 505(b)(2) must make one of several certifications regarding each listed patent.
 A "Paragraph I" certification is the sponsor's statement that patent information has not been filed for the RLD.
 A "Paragraph II" certification is the sponsor's statement that it will wait for the patent to expire before obtaining approved for its product.
-A "Paragraph IV" certification is an assertion that the patent does not block approval of the later product, either because the patent is invalid or unenforceable or because the patent, even if valid, is not infringed by the new product.
+A "Paragraph IV" certification is the sponsor's statement that it will wait for the patent to expire before obtaining approved for its product.
+A "Paragraph IV" certification is the sponsor's value of the patent is invalid or unenforceable or because the patent, even if valid, is not infringed by the new product.